 In this report you will find...

-• Analysis of 10 Calls to Action for local governments, including a snapshot of progress, common challenges, how it relates to municipalities, and on the ground examples of implementation
+Analysis of 10 Calls to Action for local governments, including a snapshot of progress, common challenges, how they relate to local governments, and on-the-ground examples of implementation

-• Lessons learned for municipalities as they continue to advance the TRC Calls to Action
+Lessons learned for local governmentsas they continue to advance the TRC Calls to Action

 Actions you can take to support this work